MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/host-network-requirements.md

 Stretched clusters have the following requirements and characteristics:

 - RDMA is limited to a single site, and is not supported across different sites or subnets.

 - Servers in the same site must reside in the same rack and Layer-2 boundary.

-- Communication between sites cross a Layer-3 boundary; stretched Layer-2 topologies are not supported.
+- Communication between sites must cross a Layer-3 boundary; stretched Layer-2 topologies are not supported.

-- If a site uses RDMA for its storage adapters, these adapters must be on a separate subnet and VLAN that cannot route between sites.
-This prevents Storage Replica from using RDMA across sites.
+- Has enough bandwidth to run the workloads at the other site.
+In the event of a failover, the alternate site will need to run all traffic.
+It is recommended to provision sites at 50% of their available network capacity.
+This is not a hard requirement if you are able to tolerate lower performance during a failover.

+- Replication (north/south) between sites can use the same physical NICs as the local storage (east/west which may use RDMA).
+If using the same physical adapters, these adapters must be teamed with SET, and must have additional virtual NICs provisioned between sites (RDMA may be enabled on the local virtual NICs; disabled on the routable virtual NICs).

 - Adapters used for communication between sites:

     - Can be physical or virtual (host vNIC).
 If virtual, you must provision one vNIC in its own subnet and VLAN per physical NIC.

     - Must be on their own subnet and VLAN that can route between sites.

     - RDMA must be disabled using the `Disable-NetAdapterRDMA` cmdlet.
 We recommend that you explicitly require Storage Replica to use specific interfaces using the `Set-SRNetworkConstraint` cmdlet.

     - Must meet any additional requirements for Storage Replica.
--	In the event of a failover to another site, you must ensure that enough bandwidth is available to run the workloads at the other site.
-A safe option is to provision sites at 50% of their available capacity.
-This is not a hard requirement if you are able to tolerate lower performance during a failover.

 ## Next steps